-unequal between individuals, and is a net advantage only shorter intervals such as one year, rather than extended periods of multiple years.
-In their 24 year dataset from monitoring Bitterroot milkvetch (Astragalus scaphoides), they found that individual plants which spent between 10%-20% of years belowground had the highest net reproductive success.
 How do they do this?
 Plants with prolonged dormancy acquire some carbon from their mycorrhizal fungi (Shefferson 2009).
-The author suggested that saprophytic, non-photosynthetic plant species often become dormant to an even greater extent than autotrophic (i.e., green) dormancy-prone plants.
+The author suggested that saprophytic, nonphotosynthetic plant species often become dormant to an even greater extent than autotrophic (i.e., green) dormancy-prone plants.
 (Cont. p.
+10)

+In this issue

+Sheltering in place: plants do it!
+1

+Aquilegia genetics as roadmap to alpine evolution 3

+Botanists' Bookshelf: Good reading, not

+necessarily about plants 5

+Add THIS to your playlist!

+The new face of Rocky Mountain Herbarium 7

+Growing native plants: more rock garden plants.
+8

+1 Prolonged dormancy is not to be confused with the seasonality and year-to-year variation of a species' going dormant at the end of the growing season, or coming out of dormancy at the start of the season.

+WYNPS News

-10) In this issue Sheltering in place: plants do it!
-Aquilegia genetics as roadmap to alpine evolution 3 Botanists' Bookshelf: Good reading, not necessarily about plants 5 Add THIS to your playlist!
-6 The new face of Rocky Mountain Herbarium $\ldots7$ Growing native plants: more rock garden plants.
-8 WYNPS News Annual Meeting Notice: The Board regrettably cancelled plans for the 2020 Annual Meeting and - setting a record for advance-planning - moved the Laramie preparations to 2021.
+Annual Meeting Notice: The Board regrettably cancelled plans for the 2020 Annual Meeting and - setting a record for advance-planning - moved the Laramie preparations to 2021.

 2019 Scholarship Announced: The 2020 winners of the Society Scholarship are Sienna Wessel doing restoration research in the Department of Botany, and Madison Crawford doing pollination research in the Department of Zoology, at the University of Wyoming.
 They received\$480 and \$500 in scholarship funds, respectively, for their theses work.

 New Members: Please welcome the following new members to WYNPS: Benjamin Read, Jackson; Rachel Renne, Missoula, MT; Rory Tendore, Lander.
-WYNPS Board - 2020 President: Katy Duffy, Gardiner, MT (owlpals@wyellowstone.com) Vice-President: Lynn Stewart, Dubois (lstewart@dteworld.com) Sec.-Treasurer: Dorothy Tuthill, Laramie (dtuthill@uwyo.edu) Board-at-large: Board-at-large:

-Emma Freeland, Lander
+WYNPS Board - 2020

+President: Katy Duffy, Gardiner, MT (owlpals@wyellowstone.com) Vice-President: Lynn Stewart, Dubois (lstewart@dteworld.com) Sec.-Treasurer: Dorothy Tuthill, Laramie (dtuthill@uwyo.edu) Board-at-large: Board-at-large: Emma Freeland, Lander (emma.eileen.freeland@gmail.com) (2020-'21) Katie Haynes, Laramie (katiemdriver@gmail.com) (2019-'20)
-(emma.eileen.freeland@gmail.com)

-(2020-'21)

-Katie Haynes, Laramie (katiemdriver@gmail.com)

-(2019-'20)

 Other Contacts:

-Editor: Bonnie Heidel (bheidel@uwyo.edu)

-Webmaster: Dorothy Tuthill (dtuthill@uwyo.edu)

-Sublette Chapter: Jill Randall, President

-(possum1b@vahoo.com)

-Teton Plants: Amy Taylor, Treasurer;

-(tetonplants@gmail.com). ...Check the chapter homepage (https://tetonplants.org/) for events.
+Editor: Bonnie Heidel (bheidel@uwyo.edu) Webmaster: Dorothy Tuthill (dtuthill@uwyo.edu) Sublette Chapter: Jill Randall, President (possum1b@yahoo.com) Teton Plants: Amy Taylor, Treasurer; (tetonplants@gmail.com). ...Check the chapter homepage (https://tetonplants.org/) for events.

 Treasurer's Report: Balance as of 25 Apr 2019: Scholarship = \$0 after disbursing 2020 scholarships; General = \$7903.19.
 Total = \$7903.19.

-Message from the President
+Message from the President Greetings!

-Greetings!

 My warmest thoughts to everyone who reads this as we - and the entire world - deal with a frightening pandemic.
 For anyone infected with COVID-19, special wishes for you to recover your health quickly.
 For all caregivers, all healthcare workers and all essential workers, my deepest gratitude for what you do.

 For all of us who revere native plants, I'm hoping for the comfort and joy that spring wildflowers bring.
 My longing for wildflowers intensified when my first April hike was a bit premature for blossoms, but I happily welcomed basal leaves of bitterroot (Lewisia rediviva) and dusty maiden (Chaenactis douglasii).
 Widespread plains prickly pear (Opuntia polyacantha) will tell you that I was hiking in a xeric area, chosen because it would be snow-free.
-Early spring wildflowers will appear, providing a muchneeded visual treat that reminds us to seek the solace and support of the natural world during this crazy Stay safe and virtual hugs to all!
+Early spring wildflowers will appear, providing a muchneeded visual treat that reminds us to seek the solace and support of the natural world during this crazy time.

+Stay safe and virtual hugs to all!